adamcstephens/mqtt-homekit-light/README.md

 ## Running with systemd

+Requires systemd 235 or user due to the use of [dynamic users](http://0pointer.net/blog/dynamic-users-with-systemd.html).
+Tested on versions 246 and 247.

 The systemd service can be used to run multiple instances using a systemd template unit.

 1. Create a JSON config file in `/etc/mqtt-homekit-light/<name>.json`